Propy/Propy.PaymentPRO/README.md

 ## ABI

-The ABI for interacting with DeedHashedV2 can be found [here](https://github.com/Propy/Propy.PaymentPRO/blob/main/abi/PaymentPROABI.json).
+The ABI for interacting with PaymentPRO can be found [here](https://github.com/Propy/Propy.PaymentPRO/blob/main/abi/PaymentPROABI.json).

 The functionality of this repo is dependent upon 1 core contract: